 Contour Hierarchies

-We will see how each contour retrieval mode affects the contour detection in images, and how they provide us with the hierarchy results.
+Hierarchies denote the parent-child relationship between contours.
+You will see how each contour-retrieval mode affects contour detection in images, and produces hierarchical results.

 Parent-Child Relationship